peteroupc/CBOR/docs/PeterO.BigInteger.md

  An arbitrary-precision integer.Thread safety: Instances of this class are immutable, so they are inherently safe for use by multiple threads.
 Multiple instances of this object with the same value are interchangeable, but they should be compared using the "Equals" method rather than the "==" operator.

-This class is largely obsolete.
-It will be replaced by a new version of this class in a different namespace/package and library, called  `PeterO.Numbers.EInteger`  in the `PeterO.Numbers` library (in .NET), or  `com.upokecenter.numbers.EInteger`  in the `com.github.peteroupc/numbers` artifact (in Java).
-This new class can be used in the `CBORObject.FromObject(object)`  method (by including the new library in your code, among other things), but this version of the CBOR library doesn't include any methods that explicitly take an `EInteger`  as a parameter or return value.

- An arbitrary-precision integer.Thread safety: Instances of this class are immutable, so they are inherently safe for use by multiple threads.
-Multiple instances of this object with the same value are interchangeable, but they should be compared using the "Equals" method rather than the "==" operator.

-This class is largely obsolete.
-It will be replaced by a new version of this class in a different namespace/package and library, called  `PeterO.Numbers.EInteger`  in the `PeterO.Numbers` library (in .NET), or  `com.upokecenter.numbers.EInteger`  in the `com.github.peteroupc/numbers` artifact (in Java).
-This new class can be used in the `CBORObject.FromObject(object)`  method (by including the new library in your code, among other things), but this version of the CBOR library doesn't include any methods that explicitly take an `EInteger`  as a parameter or return value.

- An arbitrary-precision integer.Thread safety: Instances of this class are immutable, so they are inherently safe for use by multiple threads.
-Multiple instances of this object with the same value are interchangeable, but they should be compared using the "Equals" method rather than the "==" operator.

 ### ONE

     public static readonly PeterO.BigInteger ONE;